chinapedia/wikipedia.abstract.en/Page/Antimicrobial_resistance.md

 Definition

-WhatIsDrugResistance.gif The WHO defines antimicrobial resistance as a microorganism's resistance to an antimicrobial drug that was once able to treat an infection by that microorganism.[23]
+The WHO defines antimicrobial resistance as a microorganism's resistance to an antimicrobial drug that was once able to treat an infection by that microorganism.[23]
 A person cannot become resistant to antibiotics.
 Resistance is a property of the microbe, not a person or other organism infected by a microbe.[24]

 Antibiotic resistance is a subset of antimicrobial resistance.
 This more specified resistance is linked to pathogenic bacteria and thus broken down into two further subsets, microbiological and clinical.
 Resistance linked microbiologically is the most common and occurs from genes, mutated or inherited, that allow the bacteria to resist the mechanism associated with certain antibiotics.
 Clinical resistance is shown through the failure of many therapeutic techniques where the bacteria that are normally susceptible to a treatment become resistant after surviving the outcome of the treatment.
 In both cases of acquired resistance, the bacteria can pass the genetic catalyst for resistance through conjugation, transduction, or transformation.
 This allows the resistance to spread across the same pathogen or even similar bacterial pathogens.[25]